-9.3 Recording and Reporting USARs
+9.3 Recording and Reporting Unexpected Related Serious Adverse Events

-All USARs occurring from the intervention until Week 24 must be reported to the NHS REC.
+There are no related SAEs that are expected for this study and therefore all related SAEs will be classed as unexpected.
+All unexpected related SAEs occurring from the start date of the intervention until Week 24 must be reported to the NHS REC.
 The NCTU will perform this reporting.